Divpatel4081/basic-paytm/README.md

 # **Basic Paytm App**

 This is a full-stack application that allows users to sign up, log in, send money, and check their account balance.
-It integrates the Paytm payment gateway for secure transactions.
 The project is built using React for the frontend, Node.js with Express for the backend, and MongoDB for database storage.

 ## **Table of Contents**